 The Independence Park collection of archaeological documentation includes, among other items, field notes, site map sketches, reports, and photographs -- all of which are housed at the Park's headquarters in the Merchant's Exchange Building.
 These residues of archaeological practice tell stories about the search for colonial American history and also about the creation of Independence National Historical Park.
+Like the finding aid under development, the intent of this blog is to help make the history of this archaeology more accessible to researchers and the interested public.

 This blog is part diary and part professional brain-storming platform.
 It comprises a working space for collaborative archaeology and archival science.
 We muse about the archaeological history under study and we post copies of the interesting discoveries we find while we dig through the boxes and files.